SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 If you are getting warning signs such as the above, you need to escalate to your manager ASAP.

-### Tips
+## Tips

 1. Being chased - If someone has followed you up, get back to them as soon as possible with a response as it shows you care.
 If you get a second follow up on the same issue, it's generally way more important.
 2. Communicating progress - If you are not able to fix the problem immediately, let the person know how long the issue will likely take to fix.
 3. [Fix bugs first](https://ssw.com.au/rules/management-do-you-fix-bugs-first/) - they become more expensive and complex over time.
 6. [Make client complaints a positive experience](https://ssw.com.au/rules/make-complaints-a-positive-experience/) - retain customer loyalty.

-7. Avoid bad blood - If the conflict was unpleasant, it's often a good idea to offer an olive branch after the fact by sending a quick message later on to clear the air.
+## Avoid bad blood
+If a conflict was unpleasant, it's often a good idea to offer an olive branch after the fact by sending a quick message later on to clear the air.
 Emojis are a great way to lighten the mood, you could even indicate you're giving them an olive branch e.g. 🫒🌿

 ::: good
 ![Figure: Good Example - an olive branch](GoodOliveBranch.jpg)